RXT0112/RXT0112/src/subcoms/README.md

-This directory is used for various subcommands used by zernif
+non-standard directory used for various subcommands used by zernit

-Note that this is non-standard directory which defines these subcommands as modules
+These are modules being used as subcommands from which `main.rs` points to